I heard the sound of small feet trailing me, followed by his words—

 25. Take more video footage!

 26. Build yourself a supportive village.
 Not a lot of “savoring” goes on when you’re parenting on an island.
 (Too much energy is going to survival.)
+We need each other.

 28. If you child is old enough to text, take screen shots of cute text conversations you exchange.